fazega/transformers-enwik9/README.md

 No data or model parallelization implemented.
 The tensors and the model are passed to the device of your choice, and you must configure it yourself.

+The dataset will be automatically downloaded and unzipped, ready to be used, if you don't have it in the directory already.

 ## Installation and usage

 ```bash